timbergus/jest-bug/README.md

 # jest-bug

-Repo to reproduce Jest bug with notify option.
+Repository to reproduce Jest bug with notify option.